opensearch-project/project-website/_posts/2023-11-28-how-to-create-custom-threat-detection-rules.md

 1. Monitoring your data against a known list of values, such as emails or IP address ranges, that could be "in the list" and "not in list".
 For example, an alert can be triggered when someone deletes one of 10 different security groups.
 2. Reducing false positives in threat detection by using exceptions for a specific field.
 For example, an alert can be triggered for every user that is not created by a specific person from a specific index.
 3. Generating alerts on the detected threats according to wildcard exceptions.
-For example, an alert can be triggered only if someone creates a new DNS record with a host name from one particular domain, and not another domain.
+For example, an alert can be triggered only if someone creates a new DNS record with a hostname from one particular domain, and not another domain.

 In the remainder of this blog, we will guide you through the process of creating custom detection rules and providing filter criteria to help you narrow down on specific entities, ensuring you're alerted when a potential threat associated with those entities is detected.
 For purposes of illustration, we will create a custom detection rule that enables the user to detect potentially malicious contacts from the organization email addresses.